Debian: Leader election (1999–2005)

 From 1999, the project leader was elected yearly.
-The Advanced Packaging Tool was deployed with Debian 2.1.
 The number of applicants was overwhelming and the project established the new member process.
+The package manager front-end Advanced Packaging Tool (APT) was deployed with Debian 2.1.
 The first Debian derivatives, namely Libranet, Corel Linux and Stormix's Storm Linux, were started in 1999.
-The 2.2 release in 2000 was dedicated to Joel Klecker, a developer who died of Duchenne muscular dystrophy.
+The 2.2 release in 2000 was dedicated to Joel Klecker, a developer who had recently died of Duchenne muscular dystrophy.

-In late 2000, the project reorganized the archive with new package "pools" and created the Testing distribution, made up of packages considered stable, to reduce the freeze for the next release.
-In the same year, developers began holding an annual conference called DebConf with talks and workshops for developers and technical users.
+In late 2000, the project reorganized the archive with new package "pools" and created the Testing trunk, made up of packages considered stable, to reduce the freeze for the next release.
+In the same year, developers began holding an annual conference named DebConf with talks and workshops for developers and technical users.
 In May 2001, Hewlett-Packard announced plans to base its Linux development on Debian.

-In July 2002, the project released version 3.0, code-named Woody, the first release to include cryptographic software, a free licensed KDE and internationalization.
+In July 2002, the project released version 3.0, code-named Woody, the first release to include cryptography software, a free-licensed KDE and internationalization.
 During these last release cycles, the Debian project drew considerable criticism from the free software community because of the long time between stable releases.

-Some events disturbed the project while working on Sarge, as Debian servers were attacked by fire and hackers.
+Some events disturbed the project while the Sarge release was in preparation, as Debian servers were attacked by fire and hackers.
 One of the most memorable was the Vancouver prospectus.
 After a meeting held in Vancouver, release manager Steve Langasek announced a plan to reduce the number of supported ports to four in order to shorten future release cycles.
 There was a large reaction because the proposal looked more like a decision and because such a drop would damage Debian's aim to be "the universal operating system".

-The first version of the Debian-based Ubuntu, named "4.10 Warty Warthog", was released on October 20, 2004.
-Because it was distributed as a free download, it became one of the most popular and successful operating systems with more than "40 million users" according to Canonical Ltd. However, Murdock was critical of the differences between Ubuntu packages and Debian, stating that it leads to incompatibilities.
+The first version of the Debian-based Ubuntu distribution, named "4.10 Warty Warthog", was released on October 20, 2004.
+Because it was distributed as a free download, it became one of the most popular and successful operating systems with more than "40 million users" according to Canonical Ltd. However, Murdock was critical of the differences between Ubuntu packages and Debian, stating that it led to incompatibilities.